DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-29-allowing-a-wider-range-of-input-formats-for-interview-time.md

 - use a 24 hour format such as ‘13:15’ instead of ‘1:15pm’
 - make mistakes like leaving spaces between hours and minutes
 - leave the interview time field empty
-- enter both a start and end time in the field, such as ‘1pm - 2pm’
+- enter both a start and end time in the field, for example ‘1pm - 2pm’

 ## Data analysis

 We looked at the errors which users are making.
-As of 22 October 2021:
+From the launch of the interview feature to 22 October 2021:

 - 4114 interviews have been set up
 - 401 errors have been triggered